algorithmiaio/dev-center/_pages/platform/algorithm-profile.md

 #### Permissions

-This section includes information about licensing, internet accessibility, and visibility to others on the cluster.
+This section includes information about the algorithm's licensing, internet accessibility, and visibility to other accounts on the cluster.
 For a deeper dive, see [Permissions]({{site.baseurl}}/platform/permissions).

 #### Run an example

 In this section there's a test console where you can experiment with the algorithm.
-Click the **Run Example** button to have the algorithm run on the sample input supplied in the left hand box, and the results will show in the output box on the right.
+Click the **Run Example** button to have the algorithm run on the sample input supplied in the left-hand box, and the results will show in the output box on the right.

-You can experiment with your own input data as long as it's in a format the algorithm accepts.
-To know what the format is, visit the algorithm's [Docs](#docs) tab, where that type of information is documented.
+You can experiment with your own input data, but you'll want to make sure that it's in a format the algorithm accepts.
+To see details about the proper input format, visit the algorithm's [Docs](#docs) tab.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/algorithm_profiles/console.png" alt="Algorithm Profile console" class="screenshot img-md">

 #### Install and use

-In this section you can toggle between 15 supported client languages to view code for installing the algo CLI, our command-line based tool, as well as the client code to call your algorithm from any of the supported client languages.
-To learn more about how this works, see our [Getting Started Guide]({{site.baseurl}}/algorithm-development/your-first-algo).
+In this section you can toggle between our supported client languages to view code for installing the algo CLI, our command-line based tool, as well as client code to call your algorithm from an external application.
+To learn about how to call an algorithm, see our [Getting Started Guide]({{site.baseurl}}/algorithm-development/your-first-algo).

 ### Docs

 This tab displays a rendering of the algorithm's README file, which is written in Markdown.
 If you have write access to the algorithm, you'll be able to edit the README through this interface.
-The documentation here should describe:
+The documentation here should contain:

-* What the algorithm does
+* Description of what the algorithm does
 * Example(s) of expected input for the algorithm
 * Example(s) of expected output from the algorithm, given the example input(s)

-Many algorithms also use this space to link to research papers or other sites that more fully explain the technical implementation of the algorithm.
+Many algorithm developers also use this space to link to research papers or other sites that more fully explain the technical implementation of the algorithm.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/algorithm_profiles/description.png" alt="Algorithm Profile docs" class="screenshot">

 ### Discussion

-This tab serves as a thread for any comments, questions, and answers pertaining to the algorithm.
+This tab serves as a forum for any comments, questions, and answers pertaining to the algorithm.

 ### Errors

 Beginning in Algorithmia version 20.5.52, non-admin users can see runtime errors from algorithms that they own or that are owned by an organization of which they're a member.
-Note that this feature is disabled by default and can only be [enabled by a cluster admin](https://training.algorithmia.com/managing-advanced-workflows/829681).
+Note that this feature is disabled by default and can only be [enabled by a cluster administrator](https://training.algorithmia.com/managing-advanced-workflows/829681).

 This tab lists the 200 most recent algorithm runtime errors over the past seven days.
 For each error, the caller and algorithm endpoint are listed along with the exact date and time that the error occurred.
 If the error is a custom Algorithmia error type, that information is displayed as well.
 The error message is displayed in red below these details.